ur-cs-courses/course-project-clean-squad/docs/design/usecases/UseCases.md

 ![Use case 2](uc2.png)
 This use case is about sending the robots to perform tasks.
-It demonstrates how the user uses the command-line interface to interact with the robots and how the user communicates with the robots.
+It demonstrates how the user uses the command-line interface in Simulation to assign tasks and how the Simulation controls robots and simulates failures for robots.

 ![Use case 3](uc3.png)